 These horses developed certain characteristics along the years to live and thrive on the Camargue marais: Its stature and morphology, its particularly resistant hooves adapted for life at the marais etc.

 Camargue people are very proud of their small, strong saddle horse and all attempts of mixing the breed with the purpose of making it “taller” were discouraged and discontinued by “Les Haras nationaux” and Camargue horses are one of the symbols of the region.

-The only colouring accepted for Camargue horses is GREY (and only ONE shade of grey) because it is the original colouring of the horses in their natural state and habitat.
+The only colouring accepted for Camargue horses is GREY because it is the original coloring of the horses in their natural state and habitat.

 With human influence and sometimes even under the influence of Mother Nature: mutations, a change in an ecosystem by natural reasons, several possibilities become then possible.

 It doesn’t mean that these changes should be encouraged, cultivated or bred.